What are gum grafts?

 One of the most important aspects of gum grafts, and in spite of that the one that is less often talked about, is their application to the success of implant surgery.

 Gingiva is attached to deep levels, acting as a barrier to prevent the access of bacterias in the gum and transmitting it to the dental implant, which can that way become infected.
-As a start producing mucositis (infection and inflammation that affects only the gum, without reaching the bone, without bone loss) that can evolve to peri-implantitis, which can damage the bone that surrounds the dental implant, in long-term causing the loss of the dental implant.
+As a start producing mucositis (infection and inflammation that affects only the gum, without reaching the bone, without bone loss) that can evolve to peri-implantitis, which can damage the bone that surrounds the dental implant.
+This in long term can also cause the loss of the dental implant.

 The best way to control our oral health is through regular dental and professional hygiene controls, thus preventing situations that require surgical procedures of gum grafts.